apache/drill/docs/dev/PluginCredentialsProvider.md

 }
 ```

-`secretPath` property specifies the Vault key value from which to read
+`secretPath` property specifies the Vault key value from which to read.
+If the plugin's `authMode` is set to `user_translation` then the `secretPath` may include a variable named `$user` which will be replaced with the Drill query username at query execution time.
 `propertyNames` map contains keys that specify which credential will be obtained from the Vault secret with the secret name of the `propertyNames` value.

 For example, user may store the following secrets in the Vault: